Experience Your Potential

 The goal of the myCHOICE Experience programming is to provide real-world practical experience in a specific career field outside of academic research.
 At this time, myCHOICE has developed five Experiential opportunities: externships, internships, mentor groups, treks, and a travel award:

-- Internships generally require a longer commitment (from 10 weeks up to a full year) and may be either part- or full-time.
+- Externships generally require a longer commitment (from 10 weeks up to a full year) and may be either part- or full-time.

 - myCHOICE Mentor Network is a searchable resource for myCHOICE Trainees who would like to identify and communicate with professionals who are working in a field that interests them.
 Are you a potential mentor?
 Visit our FAQs page for more information on how to join the Network.

 - The Trainee Action Committee is group of graduate students and postdocs who help to guide our programming.
 Interested in joining the Committee?
 Contact us!